 In summary

-Your choice of AAV vector inherently depends on your experimental system.
-As we cannot make universal serotype recommendations, the following table focuses on tissue tropism in mice in vivo.
-Though tropism depends on many variables, we suggest these serotypes as a good place to start.
+Your choice of AAV vector inherently depends on the design of your experiment.
+Though we cannot make universal serotype recommendations, the following table summarizes tissue tropism as we currently understand it.
+Tropism depends on many variables, so be sure to check the literature for previous work in your experimental system.

 In addition to tissue tropism, different AAV serotypes can be useful to evade neutralizing antibodies developed from prior natural exposure or rAAV treatment, which can pose problems for gene therapy applications.
 Cross-reactivity of AAV serotypes varies by species and route of administration (Wu, Asokan, et al., 2006).